firedog1024/mkr1000-iotc/readme.md

 We need to copy some values from our new IoT Central device into the configure.h file so it can connect to IoT Central.
 Currently the process is different for the MKR1000 and the MKR1010 devices but hopefully will be aligned soon.
 Lets start with the MKR1010 device.
 If you have a MKR1000 device jump to the next section titled MKR1000 configuration.

 ### MKR1010 configuration:
 Click the device you created at the end of the Prerequisite step and click the "Connect" link to get the connection information for the device.
-We are going to copy "Scope ID', Device ID", and "Primary Key" values into the respective positions in the configure.h
+We are going to copy "Scope ID', Device ID", and "Primary Key" values into the respective positions in the configure.h file.

 ``` C
 // Azure IoT Central device information